leahneukirchen/nitro/README.md

 - As init for a Linux container (Docker/Podman/LXC/Kubernetes)
 - As unprivileged supervision daemon on POSIX systems

-Nitro is configured by a directory of scripts, defaulting to `/etc/nitro` (or the first command line argument).
+nitro is configured by a directory of scripts, defaulting to `/etc/nitro` (or the first command line argument).

 ## Requirements